OpaceDigitalAgency/stories/stories-backend/LOGIN_FIX.md

 # Login System Fix Documentation

-## Issue
+## Issues

-The main login page (`admin/login.php`) was returning "Invalid credentials" while `direct_login.php` was working.
-This document explains the root cause and the solution implemented.
+1. The main login page (`admin/login.php`) was returning "Invalid credentials" while `direct_login.php` was working.
+2. After fixing the authentication issue, the login page had Content Security Policy (CSP) errors preventing resources from loading.
+3. PHP errors were being output before the JSON response, causing "Unexpected token '<'" errors.
+4. The password hash in the database was a placeholder and didn't match any actual password.

+This document explains the root causes and the solutions implemented.

 ## Root Cause Analysis